-The rules of the road in the electronic environment are being worked out through the legislative process and in our courts.
-The courtroom is not where most of us would like to have our influence.
-Nevertheless, copyright owners are having considerable success lately pursuing strategies to narrow the scope of fair use, to hold internet service providers liable for the infringements of their customers, let alone their employees, and to make license agreements that practically no one reads legally enforceable.
-They have also persuaded our Legislature to create new rights for users to violate.
+Copyright owners are having considerable success lately pursuing strategies to narrow the scope of fair use, to hold internet service providers liable for the infringements of their customers, let alone their employees, and to make license agreements that practically no one reads legally enforceable.
+They have also persuaded our legislature to create new rights for users to violate.

 A comprehensive intellectual property policy supports university research and educational missions

 Universities must be involved in legislative debate.
 Since we are both owners and users of copyright works, we have important interests at stake.
 Our needs are routinely ignored in legislation that is introduced nearly every session of Congress.
-The direction that amendments to the Copyright Act have taken over the last 10 years make clear that we should be considering right now how to best obtain broad clearances from the rights holders whose works we depend so heavily upon on a daily basis; how to better protect our interests in scholarly works created at our institutions; and how to minimize the risk of university liability for employee and third party infringements in cyberspace.
+The direction that amendments to the Copyright Act have taken over the last couple decades make clear that we should be considering right now how to best obtain broad clearances from the rights holders whose works we depend so heavily upon on a daily basis; how to better protect our interests in scholarly works created at our institutions; and how to minimize the risk of university liability for employee and third party infringements of online materials.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.